robobenklein/command-line-soul/README.md

-This project requires the following:
-- NLTK
-- pip install future

 This is an experiment for AI.

 Right now, it attempts to create random correctly syntaxed statements using a word list.